 Prefinished Hardwood Flooring Cost

-Prefinished hardwood flooring typically costs between $3 to $20 per square foot for materials, though many very good products are available at the lower end of this price range.
+Prefinished hardwood flooring typically costs between $6 to $12 per square foot for materials and installation.
 It is the unusual hardwoods that tend to be quite expensive.
-These prices make prefinished hardwood roughly 30 percent to 50 percent more expensive than unfinished hardwood, though remember that you will save the time and expense of sanding, staining, and finishing the planks.
+These prices make prefinished hardwood more expensive than unfinished hardwood, though remember that you will save the time and expense of sanding, staining, and finishing the planks.

 Maintenance and Repair